 Transplanting raspberries from seed or garden plants

-If you are transplanting raspberry bushes from a plant purchased from garden and nursery, then dig a wide enough hole in the ground at planting location.
+If you are transplanting raspberry bushes from a plant purchased from a garden and nursery, then dig a wide enough hole in the ground at the planting location.
 Make sure the areas are clear from weeds and pests to avoid the plant getting infected.

 Remove the dirt around the hole and carefully place the plant along with its original soil in the hole.
 Cover the hole with the surrounding soil.

 Water the plant immediately after filling the gap and if there are any air pockets, then fill it with more soil.
 Keep the soil moist and dry.
 It will ensure the speedy propagating of raspberries.

 Transplanting raspberry from existing root

 For transplanting raspberries from the existing root, cut the sucker plant using a shovel.
 But be careful not to cut the main root.
 Using pruning shears, carefully separate the young raspberry plant from the original plant.
 Make sure the root ball of the plant is intact.

 Once the new plant is separated, plat it as soon as possible in the newly prepared hole.
 Fill the gap with water and put soil around it.
 The water will provide the necessary moisture for the new root to take hold of the ground.

 When you are placing the new plant in the root, make sure you spread out the root before putting it in the hole.
 Do not wrap the roots around the hole and trim down any longer roots.
 If you are planting black and purple raspberries, then keep them at least 4 feet apart for optimal growth.